ppbrown/argocd-public-demo/README.md

 (I also have something similar for [FluxCD](https://github.com/ppbrown/fluxcd-public-demo) )

 This will get argocd up and managing a trivial demo app, with just the simple commands given below.
 No need to set up github credentials, since this is a publically readable repo.
+For a production install, you would usually want to use a private repo and credentials.

 Do note that this demo is CLI focused.
 You can certainly follow through on the standard instructions to get the GUI running, but I do not cover that here.